• Link to X

 Testing Water for Metals & Heavy Metals

-Why test water for metals?
+Why test water for metals contamination?

-There are a number of reasons why you may want to test water for metals, including some of the more common heavy metals such as lead, mercury and arsenic.
 You may extract your water from a private supply and be concerned about contamination of your drinking water, or you may be a business looking to satisfy trade effluent discharge standards for your wastewater.
-Whatever your reasons WTS has the expertise to help you.
+Whatever your reasons Water Treatment Services has the expertise to help you.

 Our specialist laboratory based water analysis and in-field sampling solutions include: